also known as: Nagygejőcz (HU), Veľké Gejovce (CZ), Vyelikiy Gyeyevtsi (RU), Gevits (Yid)

 Other spellings/names for Velyki Heyivtsi are Velikoye Geyovtse, Velki Hejivci, Velki Gejovci and Nagygeöcz.

-Velyki Heyivtsi is located about 8 miles ESE of Uzhhorod (Ungvár).
+Velyki Heyivtsi is located about eight miles east-southeast of Uzhhorod (Ungvár).

 Jews probably settled in Velyki Heyivtsi in the late 18th century.